Permafrost/TundraTN/SERVICES.md

 * `duplicate` is a boolean flag which when `true` indicates that the given document was considered a duplicate.
-* `message` is an optional message describing the result of the duplicate check suitable for logging.
+* `message` is a message describing the result of the duplicate check suitable for logging.
 * `bizdoc` is the Trading Networks document that was checked.
-* `bizdoc.duplicate` is returned when `duplicate` is `true`, and is the Trading Networks document that is a pre-existing duplicate of `bizdoc`.
+* `bizdoc.duplicate` is returned when `duplicate` is `true`, and is the Trading Networks document that is the pre-existing duplicate of `bizdoc`.

 ---